Women's Program on How to Raise Funds

-Women receive less than 2 % of equity investments and it is time to change these numbers.
+Women receive less than 2.7 % of Venture Capital investments and it is time to change these numbers.
 Research shows that despite all gains in many fields, women still lag behind in growing businesses.
 Some claim investors are not recognizing that women develop firms differently, that they take fewer risks, that banks would not lend as much, but the reality is quite DIFFERENT.
 Women are less confident and less prepared to raise funds.
 This program is developed to overcome those two weaknesses.
 In particular you will:

 1. Become aware of your relationship with money.

 2. Evaluate and overcome if necessary any of the ten unwealthy habits.

 3. Understand the financial world of business (or non-profits that want to be managed with professional business practices).

 4. Define your goals and those of your project or organization.